indigo-astronomy/indigo/indigo_drivers/agent_alpaca/README.md

 * INDIGO RGB is mapped to Colour, other modes to Mono sensor type (no bayer offsets etc)
 * INDIGO camera mode is mapped to ASCOM readout mode
 * None and GZip image compression supported (no deflate)
+* application/imagebytes transfer mode supported (with and without gzip compression)

 #### Selecting "Image array transfer transfer method"
 Alpaca supports several methods for image transfer, but some of them are mostly useless especially for large images.